Facilitation guides, tools & techniques

 Facilitating Large Group Meetings That Get Results Every Time

-Facilitating large groups of up to 100 or more participants can seem a daunting task.
-In this paper Sylvia James and colleagues present 10 principles for the design and facilitation of large group meetings.
+Facilitating groups of up to 100 or more participants can feel daunting, but it is achievable with the right preparation.
+Sylvia James and colleagues present 10 key principles for designing and facilitating large group meetings to ensure success.

 Tips for facilitating large groups